 In the Vatican, an ai pan had made its way to the wrist of an archbishop who sought to disprove it as Satanic – for only God Himself could prescribe love.
 A big hullabaloo was raised as he rallied newsmen and fellow clergy to join the experiment.
 To his dismay, but eventual joy, his journey ended just down the street where the ai pan directed him to make the acquaintance of an older baker, Giuseppe.
 News of their legitimate love between man and man would blossom into a wider societal awakening that would ripple across Europe and the world.

 The Empire itself had not been immune to this wave of love that was enveloping the world.
-A young princess Victoria had stubbornly stolen an ai pan, commandeered a ship and ended up in India months.
+A young princess Victoria had stubbornly stolen an ai pan, commandeered a ship and ended up in India months later.
 After trekking by foot for two weeks, the ai pan led her to a tall yogi begging in the streets of Gujarat.
-Their love quelled tensions that had been brewing between the emboldened sepoys and the Empire quickly diffused, as the then Queen Victoria remade the British East India company with the mission of reparations for families torn apart by being forced to grow opium.
+Their love quelled tensions that had been brewing between the emboldened sepoys and the Empire.
+The newly crowned Queen Victoria remade the British East India company with the mission of reparations for families torn apart by being forced to grow opium.